mathiscode/password-leak-monitor/README.md

 ## How does it work?

-It's a fairly simple extension: for every password you enter, once the password field loses focus, a call is made to [Have I Been Pwned](https://haveibeenpwned.com/API/v2#PwnedPasswords) with the first five characters of your _hashed_ password.
+It's a fairly simple extension: for every password you enter, a call is made to [Have I Been Pwned](https://haveibeenpwned.com/API/v2#PwnedPasswords) with the first five characters of your _hashed_ password.
 A list of potential matches is returned, and the extension determines if your hashed password matches any of the compromised hashes.